kristinat8/Yuting-Tan/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My research focuses on developing unified representations for visual and linguistic grounding, enabling embodied AI to understand and interact with the open world.
-This includes projects like **EgoViT**, a self-supervised model for learning from egocentric video, and **PsyMem**, a psychologically-aligned LLM for human-like role-playing.
+**Yuting Tan** is a third-year Master’s student in *Computer Science* at the Communication University of China, advised by [**Dr. Yunxiao Qin**](https://qyxqyx.github.io/homepage/) and [**Dr. Jingjing Zhang**](https://ccs.cuc.edu.cn/2021/0302/c6238a178420/page.htm).
+Her research focuses on developing unified representations for **visual–linguistic grounding**, with the goal of enabling embodied AI to understand and interact with the open world.
+She has led projects including **EgoViT**, a self-supervised framework for learning object-centric representations from egocentric video, and **PsyMem**, a psychologically-aligned language model designed for human-like role-playing.

 <div class="horizontal-list" markdown="1">
 ### Research Interests